sindresorhus/alfy/readme.md

 #### output(list)

+Return output to Alfred.

 ##### list

-Type: `array`
+Type: `Array`

-List of `Objects` with any of the [supported properties](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/).
+List of `Object` with any of the [supported properties](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/).

 Example: